Heart Failure

 The left coronary artery distributes blood to the left side of the heart, the left atrium and ventricle, and the interventricular septum.
 The circumflex artery arises from the left coronary artery and follows the coronary sulcus to the left.
 Eventually, it will fuse with the small branches of the right coronary artery.
 The larger anterior interventricular artery, also known as the left anterior descending artery (LAD), is the second major branch arising from the left coronary artery.
 It follows the anterior interventricular sulcus around the pulmonary trunk.
 Along the way it gives rise to numerous smaller branches that interconnect with the branches of the posterior interventricular artery, forming anastomoses.
 An anastomosis is an area where vessels unite to form interconnections that normally allow blood to circulate to a region even if there may be partial blockage in another branch.
 The anastomoses in the heart are very small.
 Therefore, this ability is somewhat restricted in the heart so a coronary artery blockage often results in death of the cells (myocardial infarction) supplied by the particular vessel.

 The right coronary artery proceeds along the coronary sulcus and distributes blood to the right atrium, portions of both ventricles, and the heart conduction system.
 Normally, one or more marginal arteries arise from the right coronary artery inferior to the right atrium.
 The marginal arteries supply blood to the superficial portions of the right ventricle.
 On the posterior surface of the heart, the right coronary artery gives rise to the posterior interventricular artery, also known as the posterior descending artery.
 It runs along the posterior portion of the interventricular sulcus toward the apex of the heart, giving rise to branches that supply the interventricular septum and portions of both ventricles.
-(Figure 3.14) presents views of the coronary circulation from both the anterior and posterior views.
+The image below presents views of the coronary circulation from both the anterior and posterior views.

 The top panel of this figure shows the anterior view of the heart while the bottom panel shows the posterior view of the heart.
 The different blood vessels are labeled.

-Figure 3.14 Coronary Circulation The anterior view of the heart shows the prominent coronary surface vessels.
+Coronary Circulation The anterior view of the heart shows the prominent coronary surface vessels.
 The posterior view of the heart shows the prominent coronary surface vessels.

 Diseases of the Heart: Myocardial Infarction (MI)